A brief history of the

-1. The concept was birthed in late 2002, at a breakfast meeting with Kevin Mannoia, Don Dayton and David Bundy who, in the course of conversation lamented the lack of recognition in current discussions of the influence of the Holiness message on the global Church over the past century.
-They discussed the idea of an event for scholars to meet and discuss this history by means of papers and dialogue.
-Mannoia subsequently decided to probe the idea further however determined that two significant factors must be established:
+1. The concept was birthed in late 2002, at a breakfast meeting with Kevin Mannoia, Don Dayton and David Bundy who, in the course of conversation lamented the lack of recognition in current discussions of the influence that the Holiness message has had on the global Church over the past century.
+Over breakfast, they discussed the idea of an event for scholars to meet and discuss this history by means of papers and dialogue.
+Mannoia subsequently decided to probe the idea further, however determined that two significant factors must be established as part of any action:

-a.
-That any event should be endorsed and sponsored by church leaders to ensure that it was a church project thereby securing its relevancy and mitigating separation between the church and academy;
+a) That any event should be endorsed and sponsored by church leaders thereby securing its relevancy to the contemporary church and mitigating separation between the church and academy;

-3. On May 10-11, 2004, the Inaugural meeting of the WHSP was held on the campus of Azusa Pacific University with representatives from: Nazarene, Free Methodist, Brethren in Christ, Missionary, Salvation Army, Evangelical Friends, Church of God.
-America’s Christian Credit Union also committed to creative support of the effort as part of their mission.
-The most visible commitment from the Credit Union came in the form of Fawn Imboden, a staff member assigned to support the work of the fledgling Study Project.
-She has continued each year with the support of the Credit Union president, Mendell Thompson, to support the work of the Consortium with creativity and passion.
-This represents perhaps the single most important contribution to the effort.
-Likewise Azusa Pacific University has played a valuable part in support of the WHC by celebrating and encouraging Mannoia's leadership.
+3. On May 10-11, 2004, the Inaugural meeting of the WHSP was held on the campus of Azusa Pacific University with representatives from: Nazarene, Free Methodist, Brethren in Christ, Missionary, Salvation Army, Evangelical Friends, and Church of God.
+In the second year of meeting in 2005, America’s Christian Credit Union sponsored a closing banquet locally and subsequently committed to creative support of the WHSP as part of their mission.
+That commitment ultimately became most visible in the form of Fawn Imboden, a staff member of ACCU assigned to support Mannoia in the work of the fledgling Study Project.
+She continued each year in growing support ultimately becoming the Administrative Coordinator of the WHC.
+This represents perhaps the single most important contribution of ACCU to the effort.
+In later years, ACCU established a referent relationship with the WHC considering it the Credit Union’s spiritual covering and became the largest donor to the cause.
+Likewise, Azusa Pacific University has played a valuable part in support of the WHC by celebrating and encouraging Mannoia’s leadership and actively embracing the importance of the Wesleyan Holiness stream as its own spiritual heritage and future spiritual identity.

-4. Recognizing that a truly Wesleyan and Holiness emphasis always finds expression in practical ministry Mannoia began networking with the regional leaders (Superintendents, District Superintendents, Divisional Commanders, etc.) to consider how the Study Project might bring the influence of its reflective thought to local pastors.
-In the summer of 2004, Regional Leaders in Southern California from these denominations met to create the Regional Leaders Network and to plan the first Holiness Pastors’ Day.
-The first event was held in conjunction with the next WHSP event in 2005.
+4. Recognizing that a truly Wesleyan and Holiness emphasis always finds expression in practical ministry Mannoia began networking with the regional leaders (Superintendents, District Superintendents, Divisional Commanders, etc.) in Southern California to consider how the Study Project might bring the influence of its reflective thought to local pastors.
+In the summer of 2004, Regional Leaders in Southern California from these denominations met to create the Regional Leaders Network and to plan the first Holiness Pastors’ Day to be held in conjunction with the following year WHSP meeting in 2005.
 This gave practical expression to the thinking of the WHSP in the pastoral work of local churches.

-5. Study Project scholars made clear the need to include in the conversation those from a Pentecostal tradition in order to truly represent the completeness of the Holiness movement.
-Throughout the year Mannoia engaged this subject with some of the national leaders with the result that the effort was expanded to include churches in the Pentecostal tradition with Holiness roots.
+5. Study Project scholars made clear the need to include in the conversation those from a Pentecostal tradition in order to truly represent the completeness of the Holiness movement – including Revivalist and Pentecostal currents.
+Throughout the year Mannoia engaged this subject with some of the Pentecostal national leaders.
+The following WHSP was expanded to include churches in the Pentecostal tradition that traced their roots to the Holiness movement.
 This included Foursquare, International Pentecostal Holiness, Shield of Faith, Church of God in Christ.
-Since that time we others were also invited including the Church of God Cleveland, C&MA and others.
-Plans also include inviting representatives of the UMC sympathetic to this purpose.
+Since that time we others were also invited including the Church of God Cleveland, Assemblies of God, and others.
+Plans also expanded to invite representatives of the United Methodist Church sympathetic to this purpose.

 6. On May 2-3, 2005, the second meeting of the WHSP occurred followed immediately on May 4 by the first Holiness Pastors’ Day in southern California.
 Regional Leaders bore the entire expense of the day for their pastoral teams.
-Resource persons included Rev. Jack Hayford, Bishop George McKinney along with WHSP leaders.
-Representatives of the Pentecostal tradition were involved in both possibly marking for the first time in a century a re-uniting of elements of the black and white Holiness movement, as well as elements of the Pentecostal and Revivalist groups – all with a common focus on Holiness in the Wesleyan tradition.
-(Appendix 2 & 3)
+Resource persons included Rev. Jack Hayford (Foursquare President), Bishop George McKinney (COGIC Bishop) along with WHSP leaders.
+Representatives of the Pentecostal tradition were involved in both the Study Project and the Pastors’ Day possibly marking for the first time in a century a re-uniting of elements of the black and white Holiness movement, as well as elements of the Pentecostal and Revivalist groups – all with a common focus on Holiness in the Wesleyan tradition.

 8. On February 6-7, 2006 the third meeting of the WHSP was held, followed by the second Holiness Pastors’ Day on February 8.
-Resource persons for the Pastors’ Day included George Barna, Robert Schuller along with WHSP leaders.
-(Appendix 4 & 5)
+Using relational connections from his experience leading the NAE, Mannoia involved key resource persons for the Pastors’ Day including George Barna, Robert Schuller along with WHSP leaders.

 9. On August 10, 2006, approximately 35 young leaders (under 30 years of age), named by their district leader in Southern California, met at ACCU for a day to capture relevant insights for the future, and to generate ideas for the coming Pastors’ Day.
+This marked a clear priority and evidence of the significant multi-generational enthusiasm for a relevant holiness engaging cultural issues.
 Regional Leaders attended with their young leaders.
-(Appendix 6)

 10. Since the original commitment to the Study Project was nearing an end, on September 15, 2006, Mannoia convened the heads of 8 of the participating denominations in Dallas to consider the outcomes of the WHSP as well as any possible future that would be desired.
 At that meeting, the Wesleyan Holiness Consortium was created in order to facilitate:

-Subsequently, the WHC was adjusted to have a Steering Committee to which churches would give involvement and support rather than an organization to which they would belong.
+Given Mannoia’s history with the NAE as an association and the group’s desire not to create a new denomination, the WHC was formed with a Steering Committee comprised of delegated persons who would be the corporate members of the entity.
+The WHC is a relational network to which churches would give involvement and support rather than an organization to which they would belong.
 The WHC would give itself to guiding efforts and projects focused on:

 - Holiness in the 21st Century for pastors,